shadowwalker210/BLUCL-for-BMVC-2026/README.md

 This repository contains the core implementation of the BLUCL architecture, including the proposed Boundary-guided Contextual Attention (BCA) and Scale-aware Context Aggregation Block (SCAB).

-Pretrained model weights are provided to facilitate inference and evaluation.
 The complete training pipeline, optimization code, and experimental scripts will be released upon receiving a publication decision.
+Furthermore, pretrained model weights will be provided to facilitate inference and evaluation.